eslint/rfcs/designs/2024-baseline-support/README.md

 eslint --generate-baseline ./src
 ```

-The above will go through each result item and rules, and count the number of errors ( `severity == 2` ).
-If one or more such errors are found, the necessary details must be stored in the baseline file.
+The above will go through each result item and messages, and count the number of errors (`severity == 2`).
+If one or more such messages are found, the necessary details must be stored in the baseline file.
 The process should take place right after the fixes are applied to avoid counting errors that are about to be fixed.

 ### Matching against the baseline

 The suggested solution always compares against the baseline, given that the baseline file `.eslint-baseline.json` exists.
 This makes it easier for existing and new projects to adopt the baseline without the need to adjust scripts in `package.json` and CI/CD workflows.

-This will go through each result item and rules, and check each rule against the baseline.
-If the file and rule are part of the baseline, we decrease the number of errors to be ignored (in memory), and remove the result item.
+This will go through each result item and message, and check each rule giving an error (`severity == 2`) against the baseline.
+If the file and rule are part of the baseline, means that we can remove and ignore the result message.
 This needs to take place after the fixes are applied so that we compare the non-fixable issues only.
 It also needs to take place before the error counting, so that the remaining errors are counted correctly.

+We can also keep track of which errors from baseline were not matched, that is useful for the next section.

 ### Maintaining a lean baseline